Operational Service Medal for Sierra Leone: Qualifying criteria

 The precise dates of each operation varied, but all were within the period 5 May 2000 to 31 July 2002.

 The medal was also awarded for service in the wider Joint Operational Area which included Senegal, Gibraltar and offshore support ships such as RFA Argus.

-There is no minimum qualifying period for those decorated for operational service (including a mention in dispatches and a Queen’s Commendation), while the period could be reduced for those killed or wounded on operations.
+There is no minimum qualifying period for those decorated for operational service (including a mention in despatches and a Queen’s Commendation), while the period could be reduced for those killed or wounded on operations.

 Qualifying service for the Operational Service Medal counts towards the period required to receive the Accumulated Campaign Service Medal.

 British forces serving with United Nations peace keeping missions in Sierra Leone did not qualify for the Operational Service Medal, but instead received the United Nations Medal with the ribbon for either UNOMSIL (1 June 1998 to 30 September 1999) or UNAMSIL (from 1 October 1999).